Nehasunal/Nehasunal/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=NehaSunal&color=blue&style=flat)

 ## 🚀 About Me
 I’m a **Senior Software Engineer** with 4+ years of experience in crafting seamless web applications and solving complex challenges.
-Check out my portfolio for a deeper look into my work!

 - 💻 Currently working with **Node.js**, **PostgreSQL**, **AWS** (S3, Lambda), and **Angular**.
 - 🌱 Always eager to learn and explore new challenges.